-If you have a special event, art showing, play, website, anything at all, let us know and we'll post it here so our Nabi Su family will see it!
+If you have an art showing, performance, or other special event, or would like to list your website, let us know and we'll post it here so our Nabi Su family will see it!

-Tai Chi student J. Grabowski has work in a new group show "Safe Space," an "Openings" artist collective group exhibition at St. Paul the Apostle.
-"Safe Space" celebrates the first decade of the Openings artist collective.
+Tai Chi student J. Grabowski had work in a group show "Safe Space," an "Openings" artist collective group exhibition at St. Paul the Apostle that ran through February 22, 2017.
+"Safe Space" celebrated the first decade of the Openings artist collective.
 The juxtaposition of art exhibitions with the historical art rich interior of St. Paul the Apostle has consistently motivated deeper public conversations regarding the role of artists and art in the ever changing landscape of society.
-"Safe Space" continues the effort by Openings to foster conversations that have the potential to unite individuals across cultural divides.
-The Exhibition runs through February 22, 8 am to 5 pm (until 6 pm on Sat, 6:30 pm on Sun); Opening Reception January 26 from 7 to 9 pm; St. Paul the Apostle at the corner of West 60th Street and Columbus Avenue.
+"Safe Space" continues the effort by "Openings" to foster conversations that have the potential to unite individuals across cultural divides.

 Tai Chi student Aaron Grad had a new work commissioned for the 25th Anniversary of the "Mirror Visions Ensemble."
 It was performed on January 16, 2017 at the Sheen Center in Manhattan.
 Aaron's piece, "An Invitation to Love" written to text by the poet Paul Laurence Dunbar, was dynamic, percussive and exciting.
 The performance was beautiful!